 🏃 Let's get testing

+We're excited to see how you use this feature, let us know by joining the conversation on Twitter or Facebook.
 Questions?
-Contact us through our in-app chat on our website or email us at email@example.com.
+Contact us through our in-app chat on our website or email us at firstname.lastname@example.org.